 Instructions

-- Wash Fish chunks under running water keep aside.
+- Wash fish chunks under running water, and keep them aside.

-- Mix one cup water with the coconut paste to dilute it.
+- Mix one cup of water with the coconut paste to dilute it.

-- Take Coconut paste along with the water in a deep bottom pan and start cooking over medium heat.
+- Take the Coconut paste along with the water in a deep-bottom pan and start cooking over medium heat.

-- Add Tamarind paste mix with the spices to it and add 1 more cup of water.
+- Add Tamarind paste, mix with the spices it and add 1 more cup of water.

-- Add Onion, Ginger paste, Garlic paste and green chili and bring the curry to boil.
+- Add Onion, Ginger paste, Garlic paste, and green chili, and bring the curry to a boil.

 - Now add Sugar to it.